Atashnezhad/Data-science-notebook-project/README.md

 ### PART 2 - Exploratory data analysis (EDA)
 In this section, the data was feathered.
 The deadline data was subtracted from the launched data to find out the number fo days availbe for each project.
 The categorical parameters are turned into numerical one plus the data was transferred utilizing power transformers.
+The objective of this project is to predict whether a project is successful or not. therefore a filter is applied and the number 1 is assigned to successful projects, while the number 0 is assigned to other projects states including, failed, canceled, etc.
 The data distribution before and after transformation is seen below.

 **Data Before Transformation:**